goby-garden/goby-interface/notes.md

 - [x] set up changes to text cells to actually update the database
 - [x] modify mission_control.edit_relations to refresh newly created items in addition to existing ones
     - [x] may require modifying `edit_relations` in goby-database to return its input including the newly created IDs

-To explore:
-- [ ] entry/exit animation for options overlay

 I’m now realizing `mission_control.edit_relations` will take some more sophisticated refactoring - currently I’m surgically deciding which items need to be reloaded, based on which classes are loaded and the assumption that the displaying items will be paginated.
 If a new item has been added, I have to either:
         - come up with a surefire performant way of knowing whether the new item is within the page currently displaying